 Technically these are equipment, but being a purist here will stunt your progress.

-se the equipment to take your bodyweight training to the next level.
+Using some equipment can take your bodyweight training to the next level.

 Core Training Daily